It’s a refractor, and it has a huge 6” aperture, and it’s under $1000.

 - Eyepieces Included: None

-Our Verdict: For those who already have at least one telescope under their belts, the AR152 may be the next obvious addition to the collection.
+My Verdict: I think for those who already have at least one telescope under their belts, the AR152 may be the next obvious addition to the collection.
 It has a large aperture, it’s a refractor, and it’s setup to be a wide-field DSO performer at home or on the go.
-It’s a telescope that is often picked up quick by those who recognize its value – and value it sure has!
+It’s a telescope that is often picked up quick by those who recognize its value – and in my opinion value it has!

 Who is the Explore Scientific AR152 Best Suited to?